 Forensic Science Laboratory Internships

-Internships for university students provide future forensic scientists the opportunity to experience an ISO accredited laboratory and contribute to the field of forensic science through research projects.
-The various benefits of an internship at the KBI include the following:
+Interns will gain experience in an accredited forensic science laboratory and contribute to the field through research and/or validation projects.
+The various benefits of an internship at the KBI Forensic Science Laboratory include:

-• Learn relevant methods practiced in the forensic science disciplines
+• Learning relevant methods practiced in the forensic science disciplines

-• Contribute to the work performed by the forensic science laboratory
+• Contributing to the work performed by the forensic science laboratory

-• Network with KBI forensic scientists and law enforcement professionals
+• Networking with KBI forensic scientists and law enforcement professionals

-• Explore various forensic science disciplines and focus future career options
+• Exploring various forensic science disciplines and future career options

 Internship Availability